ethomson/adopt/README.md

 ----------------

 * Boolean values are options that do not take a value, and are either set or unset, for example `-v` or `--verbose`.
-Booleans are shorthand for switches that are assigned a value of `1` when present.
+If a boolean has a long name (eg `--verbose`) then it implicitly has a negation prefixed by `no-` (in this case, `--no-verbose`).
+  The given value will be set to `1` when the boolean is given on the command line and `0` when its negation is given.
+* Accumulators are options that can be provided multiple times to increase its value.
+For example, `-v` will set verbosity to `1`, but `-vvv` will set verbosity to `3`.
 * Switches are options that do not take a value on the command line, for example `--long` or `--short`.
 When a switch is present on the command line, a variable will be set to a predetermined value.